chromaway/ngcccbase/doc/exchange.md

 For this exercise you need to set up one more json-rpc server, where you are going to pretend to be the other party, i.e. the person or organisation that you want to transfer the 10 shares to.
 In this way you will have one server running your wallet, and a new server pretending to be the other party.

-You need to use a completely separate instance of chromawallet for this, so make sure you have installed an extra instance where you want it, before continuing.
+You need to use a completely separate instance of chromawallet for this, so make sure you have installed an extra instance where you want it in its own directory, before continuing.
 Then configure it just as the one you already have, but if you run them on the same computer, let the new server listen to another port, e.g. port 8081.

 In every day use for e.g. an exchange it will be more common to import an asset than to create a new one.
 Assets are transferred in the JSON format.
 Here is an example of an asset in JSON format: